OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

 in Prague.

-The Nix development environment provides a stable and reproducible environment for all developers and can significantly simplify onboarding process of new contributors.
+The Nix development environment provides a stable and reproducible environment for all developers and can significantly simplify the onboarding process of new contributors.

 To start hacking on GRASS, run `nix develop` command in source code root